emqx/emqx-docs/en_US/access-control/authn/scram.md

 Set **Password Hash** as **sha256** or **sha512** and click **Create** to finish the settings.

-## Configure with configuration items
+## Configure with Configuration Items

 Sample configuration: